Chill out — Russia’s Skolkovo project attempts a re-boot with a new venture fund

 The three funds total $150m under management ($50m each), and will be invested over the next four years, taking on 8-15 companies, and investment anywhere between $1m and $5m a piece in Seed, A and B funding rounds.

 To give an example of what these funds have done in the past, iTech Capital has participated in syndicated deals with other Russian VCs including Runa, ru-Net, Almaz, and Finam.
-Some 50% of the companies its invested in generate foreign currency revenues; 100% of the companies are profitable; 50% of the companies are paying dividends.
+Some 50% of the companies it’s invested in generate foreign currency revenues; 100% of the companies are profitable; 50% of the companies are paying dividends.
 Skolkovo will run the back office of the fund and fundraising while the partner funds will run deal flow and investing.

 Vasily Belov, senior VP of innovations at the Skolkovo Foundation has now been appointed CEO of the brand new private-sector spin out (Skolkovo Ventures).
 He told me “Our idea is that the three funds will help our startups with international expansion.
 And vice-versa.
 Anyone wanting to launch their tech company in Russia can talk to Skolkovo.”
 We’ll see about that last point I guess.